 Local laws and customs

 Local laws and customs reflect the fact that Qatar is an Islamic country.
-You should respect local traditions, customs, laws and religions at all times and be aware of your actions to ensure that they do not offend other cultures or religious beliefs, especially during the holy month of Ramadan or if you intend to visit religious areas.
-There may be serious penalties for doing something that might not be illegal in the UK.
+You should respect local traditions, customs, laws and religions at all times and be aware of your actions to ensure that they do not offend, especially during the holy month of Ramadan or if you intend to visit religious areas.
+There may be serious penalties for doing something that might not be illegal in the UK but is in Qatar – for example a bounced cheque.
 You’re strongly advised to familiarise yourself with and respect local laws and customs.

-In 2019, the holy month of Ramadan is expected to start on 6 May and finish on 4 June.
+For 2022, the holy month of Ramadan is expected to start on 2 April and finish on 1 May but is subject to change.
 See Travelling during Ramadan

 Importing drugs, alcohol, pornography, pork products and religious books and material into Qatar is illegal.
-All luggage is scanned at Doha Airport Arrivals Hall.
-DVDs and videos may be examined and censored.
-Penalties for drug offences are severe, often resulting in prison sentences.
+All luggage is scanned at Hamad International Airport Arrivals Hall.
+DVDs and videos may be examined, censored and confiscated.

 Qatar law also prohibits the importation, sale and purchase of electronic cigarettes, liquids and other similar products (eg electronic shisha pipes).
 The law applies regardless of quantity and intended use.
 Customs officials may seize and confiscate any such items found entering the country by any means, including in passengers’ luggage or sent by post.